-The Scramasax, carried by the Saxons and Vikings between the 4th and 10th centuries, was utilised as both a tool and a weapon.
-Carried horizontally at the back of the belt, the Scramasax provided the spearman with a close-quarters weapon when needed, and its broad blade could handle many day-to-day chores.
-The ancestry of the Scramasax, which evolved from similar weapons in bronze (and later iron) used by the Celts, is portrayed in the decoration of the guard and pommel.
+The Scramasax, carried by the Saxons and Vikings between the 4th and 10th centuries, was utilised as both a tool and an implement.
+Carried horizontally at the back of the belt, the Scramasax provided the spearman with a close-quarters option when needed, and its broad blade could handle many day-to-day chores.
+The ancestry of the Scramasax, which evolved from similar implements in bronze (and later iron) used by the Celts, is portrayed in the decoration of the guard and pommel.

 - Wooden handle features decorative scrollwork and knotwork